aws-samples/serverless-games-on-aws/Serverless Data Analytics Lab/README.md

 Now that you have made your data discoverable, you can query your data for exactly what you want to analyze.

-1. Go to AWS Management Console, click Services, then select **Athena**.
+1. Go to AWS Management Console, click Services, then select **Athena** or click this [quick link](https://console.aws.amazon.com/athena/).

 2. On the left hand side under Database, select the **Glue Data Catalog** you just created.
 In the case of the lab, it is the _serverless-catalog_.